TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 <img src="./usage_images/settings_menu.png" title="Settings menu window">

+The available settings are:

+ * **Nuclei Channel**: The color channel of the image carrying the signal for the nuclei.
+Default to Blue.
+ * **Fiber Channel**: The color channel of the image carrying the signal for the fibers.
+Default to Green.
+ * **Save Images with Overlay**: When saving a project, the raw images are always saved.
+In addition, it is possible to save the images with the detected nuclei and fibers drawn on top as an overlay, if this option is set to On.
+Defaults to Off.
+ * **Minimum fiber intensity**: For each channel, the color intensity of each pixel is represented by a value between 0 and 255.
+Pixels of the Fiber Channel whose intensity is lower than the value of this setting are not considered as part of the detected fibers.
+Defaults to 25.
+ * **Maximum fiber intensity**: For each channel, the color intensity of each pixel is represented by a value between 0 and 255.
+Pixels of the Fiber Channel whose intensity is greater than the value of this setting are not considered as part of the detected fibers.
+Defaults to 255.
+ * **Minimum nucleus intensity**: For each channel, the color intensity of each pixel is represented by a value between 0 and 255.
+Only nuclei whose average intensity is greater than the value of this setting will be detected.
+   Defaults to 25.
+ * **Maximum nucleus intensity**: For each channel, the color intensity of each pixel is represented by a value between 0 and 255.
+Only nuclei whose average intensity is lower than the value of this setting will be detected.
+Defaults to 255.
+ * **Minimum nucleus diameter (px)**: The minimum "average" diameter a nucleus must have in order to be detected, in pixels.
+More precisely, the area of detected nuclei must be superior or equal to the area of a circle whose diameter is the value of this setting.
+Defaults to 20.

 ## 2.3 Starting a computation

 Once you have adjusted the computation parameters, it is time to **start